-PLX-200 is an investigational oral small molecule that was originally developed to lower cholesterol, and is being repurposed by Polaryx Therapeutics to potentially treat a type of Batten disease called late infantile neuronal ceroid lipofuscinosis (LINCL or CLN2 disease).
-Its compounds have been used safely to treat other indications.
+PLX-200 is an investigational oral small molecule that was originally developed to lower cholesterol.
+Polaryx Therapeutics is repurposing it to potentially treat juvenile Batten disease (also known as CLN3 disease) and late infantile Batten disease (also known as CLN2 disease).

-PLX-200 was designated an orphan drug by the U.S. Food and Drug Administration (FDA) in in August 2017.
+The U.S. Food and Drug Administration (FDA) designated PLX-200 an orphan drug in August 2017.

-Batten disease is caused by mutations in the TPP1 gene, which encodes for an enzyme called tripeptidyl peptidase 1 (TPP1).
+Late infantile Batten disease is caused by mutations in the TPP1 gene.
+This gene encodes for an enzyme called tripeptidyl peptidase 1 (TPP1).
 The role of this enzyme is to digest protein fragments within lysosomes (or cell compartments involved in waste removal).
-Poorly functional TPP1 due to the mutation results in the accumulation of protein fragments within lysosomes, causing damage to cells and, particularly, to neurons (nerve cells).
+Poorly functional TPP1 due to the mutation results in the accumulation of protein fragments within lysosomes.
+This causes damage to cells and, particularly, to neurons (nerve cells).

 PLX-200 is designed to bind to retinoid X receptor-α (RXRα), which is a receptor found in the nucleus of brain cells.
 RXRα is a transcription factor, or a protein that activates gene expression when bound by its ligand, called PPARα.
 The binding of PLX-200 to RXRα enhances the binding of the receptor with its ligand, and the formation of a PPARα/RXRα heterodimer.
 This heterodimer can then bind to the TPP1 gene and increase its expression in neurons.

-PLX-200 can also enhance the production of transcription factor EB (TFEB) in brain cells.
-This protein binds and activates the expression of genes involved in lysosome function and biogenesis (the production of new lysosomes).
-This may reverse the defective functioning of lysosomes, which may benefit patients with Batten disease.
+PLX-200 can also enhance the production of transcription factor EB in brain cells.
+This protein binds and activates the expression of genes involved in lysosome function and biogenesis (the production of new lysosomes) — thereby potentially reversing the defective functioning of lysosomes, which may benefit patients with Batten disease.

 PLX-200 in clinical trials